Kandy-IO/kandy-distant-vdi/eLux/README.md

 ### eLux Package Signature

-You can donwload the following Root and Code Signing CA certificate from digicert
+You can download the following Root and Code Signing CA certificate from digicert

 DigiCert Assured ID Root CA: